Troubleshooting

 A slow query can be caused by several factors.
 The following steps can be taken to improve the performance of a query:

-• Reduce the number of fields returned by the query (only available in DSL queries)
+- Reduce the number of fields returned by the query (only available in DSL queries)

-• Consider using Aggregation DSL queries if you are using stats after fetching data from Elasticsearch (see here for a guided way to build DSL queries)
+after fetching data from Elasticsearch (see here for a guided way to build DSL queries) - Reduce the number of logs returned by the query

-• Reduce the time range of the query
+- Reduce the time range of the query

-• Check the latency between the Splunk instance and the Elasticsearch instance as many requests are made between the two instances
+manually.
+The default value is 1000.
+The value must be an integer - Check the latency between the Splunk instance and the Elasticsearch instance as many requests are made between the two instances

 In general, the denser the logs are, the slower the query will be.
 Furthermore, the more fields are returned by the query, the more data needs to be transferred between the Elasticsearch instance and the Splunk instance.
 This can cause the query to be slow.